okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-6-synchronize-environments-daily/index.md

    1. Select **Import** in the menu to open an **Import** page.
    1. Select the file pack that you downloaded to import the example workflow.
-1. In your new folder, observe that you've imported one flow, it's a scheduled flow, and it's turned off.
+1. In your new folder, observe that you imported one flow, it's a scheduled flow, and it's turned off.

 <div class="full border">